Russia bombards Ukraine's energy grid after Zelenskyy says his team will hold talks with the US

 Russia has repeatedly targeted Ukraine’s power grid during the war.
 The attacks have depleted electricity generation capacity and disrupted critical heating and water supplies.
 Ukrainian officials have accused Russia of “weaponizing winter” in an effort to erode civilian morale.

+“We support the idea of an immediate ceasefire and the cessation of attacks in the air and at sea as a confidence-building measure between the parties,” he said in a video call with European leaders.

+Zelenskyy first suggested those initial steps in a post on X on Tuesday, when he said that he was ready to work under U.S. President Donald Trump’s “strong leadership” to get a lasting peace, and has put them to Ukraine’s European allies.

-Kremlin spokesman Dmitry Peskov said Friday that the energy supply is a legitimate target in the war because it is “linked with Ukraine’s military industrial complex and weapons production.”
+Kremlin spokesman Dmitry Peskov said Friday that the energy supply is a legitimate target in the war, because it’s “linked with Ukraine’s military industrial complex and weapons production.”

 Russian air defenses downed 39 Ukrainian drones overnight, according to the Russian Defense Ministry.

-Ukraine’s largest private gas producer, DTEK, said the overnight bombardment was Russia’s sixth attack in the past two and a half weeks on its facilities.
+Ukraine’s largest private gas producer, DTEK, said that the overnight bombardment in the Odesa region was Russia’s sixth attack in the past two and a half weeks on its facilities.

 For the first time, Ukraine deployed French Mirage-2000 warplanes delivered a month ago to help repel the attack, according to the air force.
 Ukraine also has Western-supplied F-16 fighter jets to shoot down Russian missiles.